indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

     })
 ```

 The LLM sees these preferences on every turn and can factor them into scheduling decisions.
+For example, if the AI is suggesting a reschedule time, it already knows not to suggest noon (lunch time) or 6 PM (after working hours).

 ---

 ## The n8n Workflow

+### What is n8n?

+If you're new to n8n, it's a workflow automation tool—think of it as a visual programming environment where you connect boxes (called "nodes") to create automations.
+Each node does one thing: fetch data, transform it, send an email, call an API, etc. You connect them together like LEGO blocks to build complex automations without writing much code.

 ### Workflow Components